 Your art blog is going to be the engine of your digital marketing strategy.

-It is important to get the fundimentals down before moving on to more advanced strategies.
+It is essential to get the fundamentals down before moving on to more advanced strategies.

 Try these blogging tips for new art bloggers to see which ones give you the best results.